- The Legislative Branch – The White House

 The legislative branch of the federal government, composed primarily of the U S Congress, is responsible for making the country’s laws

-Congress is the legislative branch of government A special legislative session has been called to deal with the state deficit The pricing plan failed to win legislative approval before the close of the session last week In the 2011 legislative session, state activity around the act continues
+Congress is the legislative branch of government A special legislative session has been called to deal with the state deficit The pricing plan failed to win legislative approval before the close of the session last week If parties are disciplined, then every government coalition is a legislative coalition

 |